 Collaborative mediation brings together aspects and principles of traditional mediation and collaborative law.
 Both provide a structured process that is less rigidly formal than litigation, allowing for participation by a family counselor and other expert resources if needed.

 To discuss your legal challenges and practical, effective ways to approach them that you may not have considered, contact us at 888-521-9952.
+You may also email us online.
 We meet with clients from Greater Nashville and the surrounding area at conveniently located office locations in both midtown Nashville and Franklin, Tennessee.